PaloAltoNetworks/prisma-cloud-docs/api/descriptions/tags/tag_cve_post.md

 **Source package:** Provides all the necessary files to compile or build the desired piece of software.
 For more information, see [Source Package](https://wiki.debian.org/Packaging/SourcePackage).

 **Binary package:** Built from a source package.
-There could be multile binary packages that are built from a source package.
+There could be multiple binary packages that are built from a source package.
 For example, `perl` is a source package, and you can build different binary packages such as `libperl-dev`, `perl`, or `perl-base`.
 For more information, see [Perl](https://packages.ubuntu.com/source/focal/perl).

 Prisma Cloud ingests all the various distro vulnerability feeds, and normalizes them so that they can be used uniformly across the product.